 Dr Rebecca Morris and Dr Bilal Sahib are two doctors who will be with us till August 2020.

 The practice is committed to training and education.
 We are a fully approved training practice for GPs completing their training - the GP registrars who will spend a year working with us are fully trained doctors who have already worked for at least three years in hospitals before entering general practice.
 We also teach medical students from Imperial College Medical School.
 We do ask for your help and co-operation in this area, but if you feel you would prefer not to have a medical student sitting in during your consultation, your request to see the doctor alone will be accepted without question.
 Occasionally we video-record consultations for teaching purposes and to provide us with feedback on our consultation skills.
 However, this would only be done with your prior knowledge and consent.

 Our Reception Team

-The reception manager is there to ensure that the practice runs smoothly and all our patients get timely and appropriate access to a health care professional most appropriate to their needs.
+Our Practice Manager is there to ensure that the practice runs smoothly and all our patients get timely and appropriate access to a health care professional most appropriate to their needs.
 She is supported by a fully trained reception team - they are there to help you and are acting on instructions from their manager and the partners in the practice.
 Please help them by understanding the problems they sometimes face when trying to please everybody.
 Please be assured that any information discussed with them is strictly confidential.

 The Practice Nurses

-They are also specially trained in the care of problems such as diabetes, asthma, blood pressure, wound management, ulcers and contraception.
+She is also specially trained in the care of problems such as diabetes, asthma, blood pressure, wound management, ulcers and contraception.
 The nurses are supported by a trained health care assistant and phlebotomist (person who takes blood samples).